aleen42/PersonalWiki/projectManagement/review/review.md

 - The introduction or overview of a project must only include a list of definitions and acronyms(縮寫詞).

-> *<strong>wrong reason</strong>: it should includes the following information: the project name, a brief description of the project and the need it addresses, the sponsor’s name, the names of the project manager and key team members, deliverables of the project, a list of important reference materials and a list of definitions and acronyms*
+> *<strong>wrong reason</strong>: it should includes the following information: the project name, a brief description of the project and the need it addresses, the sponsor's name, the names of the project manager and key team members, deliverables of the project, a list of important reference materials and a list of definitions and acronyms*

 - A Gantt chart is the same as a project management plan.